joshuajweldon/hawaii_to_dos/README.md

 If you are visiting Hawaii, you must eat the food, visit the beaches, and hike the mountains.
 Sounds easy, but there is so many options to choose from.
 So, here is a good list to get you started.

 ```
-NOTE: I tried to keep the options close to North Shore and Waikiki for convience.
-Thus some great "hole-in-the-wall" places where omited.
+NOTE: I tried to keep the options close to North Shore and Waikiki for connivence.
+Thus some great "hole-in-the-wall" places where omitted.
 ```

 ---

 ## Luau

 Culture, food, music, dance, FIRE and more!
 You can't visit Hawaii without going to a Luau.
-It is a chance to experiance the Hawaiian culture in a truly emersive way.
+It is a chance to experience the Hawaiian culture in a truly immersive way.
 And, there is one place that has it all, The Polynesian Cultural Center.
 I recommend spend the whole day their, where you walk from "village" to "village", with each representing a different pacific island.
 Then, at the end of the day, eat Hawaiian food and watch their show, "Ha".
-The whole experiance is really fun, and the show is beath taking.
+The whole experience is really fun, and the show is breath-taking.

 [__Polynesian Cultural Center__](https://www.yelp.com/biz/polynesian-cultural-center-laie-3?utm_campaign=www_business_share_popup&utm_medium=copy_link&utm_source=(direct))